cartxu/moviesland/README.md

 ## CS50’s Web Programming with Python and JavaScript
 # FINAL PROJECT: MOVIESLAND

 Welcome to my final project for Harvard's CS50 Web!
-Moviesland is an app made with love by me and some help of Python, Django and Javascript :)
+Moviesland is an app made with love by me and some help from Python, Django and Javascript :)

 Watch video: https://www.youtube.com/watch?v=Cq3plmYexgM&t=1s